infosysintelligencefintrack/intelligent_financial_planning_hub/README.md

 - 🧑‍💻 **Pylint**: Lint a Python application with Pylint.
 - 🐍 **Python Application**: Package and test a Python application.
--

 🙏 Acknowledgments

-We are deeply grateful to everyone who contributed their time, energy, and expertise to make this project a reality.
+  -We are deeply grateful to everyone who contributed their time, energy, and expertise to make this project a reality.
 Your valuable feedback and support have been instrumental in shaping its success.

-If you enjoy using this project or find it helpful, please consider giving it a ⭐ on GitHub and sharing it within your network.
+  -If you enjoy using this project or find it helpful, please consider giving it a ⭐ on GitHub and sharing it within your network.
 Together, let’s innovate and create impactful solutions! 🚀